KJGithub2021/BERT-FP/FPT/PT_checkpoint/README.md

-Post-Training checkpoint'bert.pt' will be created here.
+Post-Training checkpoint 'bert.pt' will be created here.